adamheins/dotfiles/README.md

   directory.

 ## Current Tools
 A list of many of the tools I find useful.
+All of them are command line-based.
 * [ag](https://github.com/ggreer/the_silver_searcher): A wicked fast source
   code search tool.
 * [Cscope](http://cscope.sourceforge.net/): A code search tool for C and other